Swadge 2024 2.0.0

 Service the queue of button events that caused interrupts This only returns a single event, even if there are multiple in the queue This function may be called multiple times in a row to completely empty the queue.

-void switchToSwadgeMode (swadgeMode_t *mode)
+void switchToSwadgeMode (const swadgeMode_t *mode)

 void softSwitchToPendingSwadge (void)